 The Bible does not mention the existence of Allah but speaks of Yahweh alone.
-It is important to understand that Allah, the “god” of the Quaran, is not the same as Yehovah-Elohim, the God of the Bible.
+It is essential to understand that Allah, the “god” of the Quaran, is not the same as Yehovah-Elohim, the God of the Bible.

 Allah is the god of Islam, and he is not the God of Abraham, the God of Isaac and Jacob.
-Allah is not the God who made a covenant with Abraham the Jew, who blessed Isaac, who changed Jacob’s name to Israel, who revealed Himself and guided Israel in the wilderness, who gave the 10 commandments to Moses on Mount Sinai, who spoke to us through the Old Testament prophets, who Christ said is His Father and His God.
+Allah is not the God who made a covenant with Abraham the Jew, who blessed Isaac, who changed Jacob’s name to Israel, who revealed Himself and guided Israel in the wilderness, who gave the ten commandments to Moses on Mount Sinai, who spoke to us through the Old Testament prophets, which Christ said is His Father and His God.

 Read also: How is God described in the Old Testament?

 Who is Mohammed?